-We encourage parents or guardians to plan for the arrival of their son or daughter at school between 8:10 - 8:15 a.m.
+Please plan for the arrival of your son or daughter at school by 8:10 a.m.
+Homeroom begins at 8:15.

 We cannot guarantee the safety of children who arrive before the school day officially begins as such students will not be admitted to school prior to 7:45 a.m. and only then will they be admitted if they are having school district breakfast.
 Students should not be dropped off prior to 8:10 a.m. unless they are utilizing the school's breakfast service.